krizkontrolz/Home-Assistant-nextion_handler/README.md

 >**ALIAS in service automation**: linking ```sensor.rain_delay``` to Nextion ```IR.nRN_DL.val```

-Aliases are convenient because they save having to switch back & forth between the Nextion Editor & HA, the alias is typically based on the name of the Nextion (global) variable it is associated with, they save having to reflash the Nextion TFT each time you fix a typo in an entity_id, and you enter the entity_ids in the HA YAML editor (where autocompletion helps avoid typos in the first place).
-The YAML automation for the ```nextion_handler``` shows how the example alias is added to the 'dictionary'.
+Aliases are convenient because _a)_ they save you having to switch back & forth between the Nextion Editor & HA, _b)_ the alias is typically based on the name of the Nextion (global) variable it is associated with, _c)_ they save you having to reflash the Nextion TFT each time you fix a typo in an entity_id, and _d)_ you enter the entity_ids in the HA YAML editor (where autocompletion helps avoid typos in the first place).
+The YAML automation for the ```nextion_handler``` shows an example of how you add an alias to the 'dictionary'.
 ```YAML
 #  Nextion Handler service automation (this handles everything coming from and going back a Nextion device)
 - alias: "NSPanel 1 Nextion Handler"